Customer Privacy Notice

 You also have the right to ask for all the information we have about you and the services you receive from us.
 This is called a Subject Access Request.
-When we receive a request from you in writing, we must give you access to everything we’ve recorded about you within 30 calendar days.
+When we receive a request from you, we must give you access to everything we’ve recorded about you within 30 calendar days.
 We will do this free of charge.

 - confidential information about other people; or

 - data that a professional thinks will cause serious harm to your or someone else’s physical or mental wellbeing; or

 - if we think that giving you the information may stop us from preventing or detecting a crime.

 This applies to personal information that is in both paper and electronic records.
 If you ask us, we’ll also let others see your records, (except if one of the points above applies), using the most secure method possible.

 If you can’t ask for your records in writing, we’ll make sure there are other ways that you can.
 If you have any queries about access to your information please contact firstname.lastname@example.org for more details.
 More information about subject access can be found on the Information Commissioners website (www.ico.org.uk).